scottwedge/coding-refresher/notes/frameworks/ruby-on-rails/ror.md

 <details>
   <summary>Answer</summary>
   <p>

   </p>
 </details>

 # Ruby

-- What is a class?
-- What is the difference between a class and a module?
 - What is an object?
 - How would you declare and use a constructor in Ruby?
 - How would you create getter and setter methods in Ruby?